Best friend gifts can be tricky. But our DIY birthday gifts for your best friend are always a hit.

 Or you could always ditch the crotchet needles and go with the most snuggly, delicious pair of socks you’ve ever sunk your feet into for those cold winter days.
 And you know your BFF will love them.
 “I usually just want the simplest gifts like fuzzy socks or anything soft and comfy,” said Indiana University freshman Rachel Ong.

 Coffee is basically everybody’s BFF so what could be better than drinking it out of a personalized mug?
 Nothing.
-Your best friend will love this DIY birthday gift.
+Your best friend will love this easy DIY birthday gift.
 All you need is a plain white mug (check out the dollar store) and oil based sharpies.
 Make sure the sharpies are oil based; otherwise, the colors will fade when you wash the mug.

 You can even make yourself a matching BFF mug so when Monday morning rolls around you can take a selfie for Instagram. #twinning